Download the latest "SetupMuManxxx.msi" file from the Downloads page, open it, and follow the installation instructions.

 If the music files are not in your music files directory, or you want to create a copy of your files, you can import them using 'Library Management > Import Music Files'.
 This finds all the music and album art files in the specified location.
 You can select the files to be imported, and correct the artist, album name and other details for each track.
 The artist/album folder structure will be created in the music files folder and the music files will be copied and renamed and the tags can be optionally updated.
 The original music files will not be affected.
 You can also import the album art too.

-Music Player needs the FLAC and Ogg "codecs" to be able to play these types of files - if you use them.
+Music Player needs the FLAC, Ogg and WavPack codecs (DirectShow filters) to be able to play these types of files - if you use them.
 A codec is the software for decoding a digital data stream.
-The codecs can be downloaded and installed from the official Xiph website:
+See also Installing Codecs.

 You can configure Matt's Music Player to be your default music player for the supported file types.
 First open 'Library Management > Options' and check the 'Set file associations for Matt's Music Player' option.
 When OK is pressed it will inform Windows that Matt's Music Player is able to open your music files.
 But it will not change your default music player application, it only affects the "Open With..." feature.
 To make Matt's Music Player your default music player, open 'Apps and Features' -> 'Default Apps', click on 'Music Player' and select 'Matt's Music Player' from the list (you may not see it there if you have not set the file associations as described previously).